-7. Comparison with the f{bar} Parameter
+7. COMPARISON WITH THE f{bar} PARAMETER

 Whyte et al. (2002) have used the OSUBGS to compute bar strength using an isophotal analysis.
-They derived a bar strength parameter, f{bar} , based on the minimum H-band isophotal axis ratio, $(b/a){bar}$, in the bar region estimated from a moment analysis involving a series of cuts through an image in surface brightness (Abraham & Merrifield 2000).
-The parameter f{bar} is convenient because it scales the bar strength to the range 0.0 to 1.0, and also because it stretches the range corresponding to the important small $(b/a){bar}$ values.
-Block et al. (2002) used the Whyte et al. results to support their findings of few nonbarred galaxies in the OSU database, and thus their conclusions concerning the accretion rate in galaxies.
+They derived a bar strength parameter f{bar} based on the minimum H-band isophotal axis ratio $(b/a){\text{bar}}$ in the bar region estimated from a moment analysis involving a series of cuts through an image in surface brightness (Abraham & Merrifield 2000).
+The parameter f{bar} is convenient because it scales the bar strength to the range 0.0-1.0 and also because it stretches the range corresponding to the important small $(b/a){\text{bar}}$ values.
+Block et al. (2002) used the Whyte et al. results to support their findings of few nonbarred galaxies in the OSU database and thus their conclusions concerning the accretion rate in galaxies.

-The lower panels of Figure 11 show comparisons between our Q_g values (both polar and Cartesian) and f{bar} and Q_b (Block et al.) and f{bar} .
+The bottom panels of Figure 11 show comparisons between our Q_g values (both polar and Cartesian) and f{bar} and Q_b (Block et al.) and f{bar} .
 The most striking difference is how well f{bar} correlates with our values of Q_g , showing that the shape of the bar does correspond well to the strength of the gravity field.
-This was also shown by Laurikainen, Salo, & Rautiainen (2002) for their 2MASS sample.
+This was also shown by Laurikainen et al. (2002) for their 2MASS sample.
 In contrast, the comparison between f{bar} and Q_b (Block et al.) shows a noticeably larger scatter.